CrunchyData/postgres-operator-examples/README.md

 - 3 postgres replicas (high availability config, 1 master and 2 slaves controlled by Patroni).
 Resources: 2Gb RAM, 1vCPU, 20Gb storage (default StorageClass)
 - 2 pgBouncer replicas
 - Enabled Prometheus metrics exporter
-- 1 user is created with name `apolo`
-- 1 database is created with name `apolo`
+- 1 default `postgres` user with SUPERUSER privileges is created.
+Note: the user can not be "SUPERUSER" to connect using pgbouncer, so you will need to create a dedicated unprivileged user.

 Install dependencies with `make setup`.